Aidansonlinebooks.com Real books delivered to you

 But we are on the cusp.
 There is no guarantee that they will be used by most people but the possibility is there.

 The Internet was predicted in a science fiction novel.
 Now it is reality.
-So open up to the possibilities of the future and then just wait.
+Open up to the possibilities of the future and then just wait.

 Fantasy books are for dreamers.
 What is wrong with a dream?
 It was dreamers that brought civilisation to the world.